vanHeemstraSystems/domain-naming-management/README.md

 Based on "Deploying BIND DNS for your Home Lab - Part 2" at https://www.youtube.com/watch?v=M_lBU0iyBpA

+Based on "Running a DNS Server in Docker" at https://medium.com/nagoya-foundation/running-a-dns-server-in-docker-61cc2003e899

 ## 100 - Introduction

 See [README.md](./100/README.md)